jjohnreese/OculusVRCasting/README.md

 *After connecting you might get a message on the device to accept the connection, Check the Remeber PC checkbox and aprove the connection.

-The Idea for this Programm came from https://www.youtube.com/watch?v=0WbRIWfaClE.
+The Idea for this came from https://www.youtube.com/watch?v=0WbRIWfaClE.

 Thanks @Tyco Tech